hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Even if the spot price is negative, the final buying price never is.
 It can be in theory, but we have not seen any such situation in historical data.

-Luckily, this does not change our understanding of the problem.

 Other than that, our assumptions laid our in the previous post seem to hold.

 ### Optimization
 Let's first discuss the underlying optimization problem.
-This will give us an idea about what input data we need and how the implementation should look like.
+This will give us an idea about what input data we need, and what the implementation should look like.

 We can use three switches to control the power plant:
 - `supply_to_grid` - whether we are preferring selling electricity over charging the battery
 - `charge_from_grid` - whether we are charging the battery from the grid
 - `allow_selling_to_grid` - whether the system is allowed to sell excess electricity to the grid

-(The switches are mapped to parameters of the power plant's API.)
+The switches are mapped to parameters of the power plant's API.

 Our goal is to decide when each switch should be on.
-The `allow_selling_to_grid` switch is rule-based.
-It is true if the selling price is positive.
+The `allow_selling_to_grid` switch is true if the selling price is positive.
 When the selling price is negative or zero, it ensures that we are rather dumping the excess energy than selling it for a loss.

 We can express a cost function using the above variables, buying and selling prices, consumption, and solar power production.
-Then, we impose constraints on the variables, e.g. that we cannot charge battery to more than its maximum capacity.
+Then, we impose constraints on the variables, e.g., that we cannot charge battery to more than its maximum capacity.
 Summing costs for all periods will give us the total cost.
 We want to minimize it.

-Having formalized the problem, we can plug it into linear solver.
+Once we express the problem formally, we can plug it into a linear solver.

 We opted for [Google OR-Tools](https://developers.google.com/optimization), as they are well-known and documented.
 Also, we wrote the previous scheduler in Python, and OR-Tools has a Python API.
 So, it was easy to integrate.